 For anyone who flies frequently, TSA PreCheck is well worth the price.
 Approved low-risk travelers can use PreCheck at participating U.S. airports, and with it, you can skip some of the usual security annoyances, such as removing your shoes and taking out your laptops and carry-on liquids.

 Just be aware, though, that program eligibility is different from travel-day eligibility, and it does not guarantee you an expedited security screening at the airport.
+(Here is what the occasional SSSS on boarding pass means).
 To qualify for TSA PreCheck, you must be flying on a participating airline, add your Known Traveler Number (KTN) to your reservation and not have the bad luck of being randomly selected to clear airport security through the regular line.